Tracheoesophageal Fistula and Esophageal Atresia

 - Symptoms of TEF only: Severe coughing or choking when your baby tries to swallow, usually after feeding.
 Some babies may have trouble breathing while feeding.
 If your baby has TEF alone, it may be weeks or months after birth before TEF is diagnosed as the cause of symptoms.

 - Symptoms of EA only: Your baby is not swallowing their saliva, is drooling a lot or has foamy mucus in their mouth or nose.
 Most often, EA alone is diagnosed before birth or right after birth.
+This requires immediate attention with a pediatric specialty team.

 If doctors suspect your newborn has TEF/EA, they try to pass a tube from your baby’s nose or mouth into their stomach.
 The tube is called a nasogastric tube or NG tube.